CGrassin/interact_php/README.md

 This is the list of future features, by priority:
 * New feature: collapsible comment box if more than the comment box is higher than N pixels
-* Improve localization (provide configuration of all user-visible text)

 Please submit a [GitHub issue](https://github.com/CGrassin/interact_php/issues) for feature requests or bug reports.